Phasmahyla cruzi: Description

 Adult males measure 31–34 mm and adult females, based on a single specimen, about 42 mm in snout–vent length.
 The body and limbs are slender.
 The snout is short and truncated.
 The eyes are large and protuberant.
 The tympanum is small and its upper part is hidden by the supratympanic fold.
 The fingers and the toes bear small terminal discs.
 No webbing is present.
 Skin is smooth.
 Dorsal coloration is light to dark green with light to dark purple dots.
 The concealed parts of the limbs and flanks are orange with many small purple spots.
 The belly is cream.
 The iris is silver-gray.

 Tadpoles of Gosner stage 37 measure 40–46 mm in total length, which includes the 13–16 mm ovoid body.
 The mouth is anterodorsal and has a funnel-shaped dermal fold.

 Habitat and conservation

 Phasmahyla cruzi have been collected from a stream with a sandy bottom at an elevation of about 200 m and higher.
 In general, Phasmahyla are associated with mountain streams in the Atlantic Forest domain.
+This frog has been found in closed-canopy forests and does not appear to tolerate the opening up of its habitat.

-As of April 2022, this species has not been assessed for the IUCN Red List of Threatened Species.
+Scientists consider this frog not in danger of dying out because of its large range, which contains large amounts of suitable habitat.